Inclusive Education in the Classroom and Beyond

 Public Family Programs: We offer occasional public family programs that bring folks together to create, explore, and connect in accessible and inclusive environments.
 Examples of past programs have included Family Open Studios, Start With The Arts for Families, Adaptive Aerial, Integrated Arts for Homeschoolers, and more.

-To learn more about programs for teens and adults, contact Alexandra Turner.
+To learn more about Collaborative Arts Integration Residencies, contact Alexandra Turner.

 To learn more about Start With The Arts, contact Peggy Rainville.